sfigg/commercialization-public/docset/manufacture/desktop/servicing-the-image-with-windows-updates-sxs.md

 * Add updates before adding languages.
 If you've already added languages to your image, then after adding the update, go back and [add your language again](add-drivers-langs-universal-apps-sxs.md).

 -  **For major updates, update the recovery image too**: These may include hotfixes, general distribution releases, service packs, or other pre-release updates.
-We'll show you how to update these later in [Lab 1i: Update the recovery image](update-the-recovery-image.md).
+We'll show you how to update these later in [Lab 9: Update the recovery image](update-the-recovery-image.md).

 ![image: copying image files and deployment scripts](images/dep-win8-sxs-createmodelspecificfiles.jpg)

-Note: To add drivers that include an installation package, see [Lab 1f: Add Windows desktop applications with siloed provisioning packages](add-desktop-apps-wth-spps-sxs.md)
+Note: To add drivers that include an installation package, see [Lab 11: Add desktop applications and .exe-style drivers with siloed provisioning packages (SPPs)](add-desktop-apps-wth-spps-sxs.md)

 ## <span id="Mount_the_image"></span>Mount the image

 **Step 1: Mount the image**

-Use the steps from [Lab 1c: Add device drivers (.inf-style)](add-device-drivers.md) to mount the image.
+Use the steps from [Lab 3: Add device drivers (.inf-style)](add-device-drivers.md) to mount the image.
 The short version:

 1. Open the command line as an administrator (**Start** > type **deployment** > right-click **Deployment and Imaging Tools Environment** > **Run as administrator**.)